 Do you find yourself struggling to find your God-given purpose in life?
 If so you’re not alone.
 While in college I found myself questioning if I was wasting my life because my actions didn’t reflect a life I was too proud of.
 I knew what I was passionate about but didn’t know if following my passion aligned with God’s purpose for my life.
 I want to share some of the lessons I learned while seeking the help of pastors and mentors to answer this question that many philosophers have been debating over for centuries.

-Often in America, we boast in our accomplishments and material possessions because we identify them as giving us significance in life.
 I must admit I often link my career accomplishments with my identity, which can lead to us falling short of our true God-given purpose in life.
 (Isaiah 43:7) The right thing to do is bring glory to God because there is no one greater who is worthy of trust, adoration, and worship.
 Therefore, for the Christian, we are to live to bring glory to God–how we do that is through prayer and study of His Word, the Bible, so that we might better know what He has for us.
-Here are ten ways to glorify God in your everyday life.
+Here are several ways to glorify God in your everyday life.

-I often pray for direction when I write because I have faith that my writing will touch someone else’s life and allow them to gain knowledge that changes their outlook on life.
+I often meditate and pray each morning using the Abide App to attain peace and gain a sense of direction before I write because I have faith that my writing will touch someone else’s life and allow them to gain knowledge that changes their outlook on life.
 With this task, I take on a huge burden, so I pray for the ability to articulate my words in a way that’s most helpful.
 As you seek your purpose, understand that each day we live is a gift and ask how to make the most of your life by living by faith and not by sight.

 According to “Hope for the Heart” you should notice first that, in Ephesians 2:10 the apostle Paul says, “We are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.”
 God calls you to a purpose—to do good works—“tailor-made” just for you.
 And He gifts you with all you need to accomplish that purpose.